cmannett85/arg_router/README.md

 An example program for arg_router.
 ```
 ### Programmatic Access
 By default when parsed, `help` will output its contents to `std::cout` and then exit the application with `EXIT_SUCCESS`.
 Obviously this won't always be desired, so a `router` policy can be attached that will pass a `std::ostringstream` to the user-provided `Callable`.
-The stream will have already been populated with the help data shown above, but it can now be appended to or converted to string for use somewhere else.
+The stream will have already been populated with the help data shown above, but it can now be appended to or converted to a string for use somewhere else.

 Often programmatic access is desired for the help output outside of the user requesting it, for example if a parse exception is thrown, generally the exception error is printed to the terminal followed by the help output.
 This is exposed by the `help()` or `help(std::ostringstream&)` methods of the root object.